DirecTV satellite fleet: T4S

-T4S (formerly DirecTV-4S) was successfully launched on November 27, 2001 aboard a Ariane 44LP rocket from the Guiana Space Center on the northeastern coast of South America.
+T4S (formerly DirecTV-4S) was successfully launched on November 27, 2001, aboard an Ariane 44LP rocket from the Guiana Space Center on the northeastern coast of South America.
 T4S was a 9,400-pound, 86-foot-long, and 24.5-foot-wide high powered satellite.
-T4S was the first satellite for DirecTV to employs spot beams.
+T4S was the first satellite for DirecTV to employ spot beams.
 This technology reuses the same frequencies on multiple spot beams to reach the major television markets where DirecTV delivers the signals of local network affiliates.
 The satellite carried two Ku-band payloads: spot beams for local channels, and a national beam payload.
 The spot beam payload used a total of 38 traveling wave-tube amplifiers (TWTAs) ranging in power from 30 to 88 watts.
 The national beam payload carried two active transponders with further capability for two active high-power transponders and six active low-power transponders.
 The satellite was stationed at 101° W for its entire operational life.
 In September 2019, T4S reached the end of its operational life and was subsequently de-orbited.

 T5

-T5 (formerly DirecTV 5) was successfully launched on May 7, 2002 aboard a Proton rocket from the Baikonur Cosmodrome in Kazakhstan.
+T5 (formerly DirecTV 5) was successfully launched on May 7, 2002, aboard a Proton rocket from the Baikonur Cosmodrome in Kazakhstan.
 Originally built for PrimeStar, DirecTV acquired the satellite in its 1999 buyout of the company.
 The satellite was relocated from 119° W to 72.5° W in 2004 and temporarily leased to Telesat for their Canadian BSS service.
 In July 2005, the satellite replaced DirecTV 6 at 110° W, where it has remained ever since.

 Galaxy 3C

 Galaxy 3C is a geostationary communications satellite located at 95° W. It was launched on June 15, 2002, with a Sea Launch vehicle, and is currently active on the C and s, with 24 transponders for each.
 Owned by Intelsat, some of the satellite's users include DirecTV's Brazil and Latin America systems, the Racetrack TV Network DBS service, and HughesNet.
 DirecTV is currently slowly discontinuing use of this satellite, with international channels moving to T12 and T14.

-Rite-Aid, TJ Maxx, and Chevron use Galaxy 3C as a VSAT platform.
+Rite Aid, TJ Maxx, and Chevron use Galaxy 3C as a VSAT platform.

 T7S

-T7S (formerly DirecTV 7S) was successfully launched on May 4, 2004 aboard a Sea Launch Zenit-3SL launch vehicle.
+T7S (formerly DirecTV 7S) was successfully launched on May 4, 2004, aboard a Sea Launch Zenit-3SL launch vehicle.
 The satellite, located at 119° W, is the second of the fleet to employ spot beams, with a main focus on providing high capacity for local channels.
 The satellite is scheduled to be de-orbited starting January 11, 2021.